Shaykh Yaqub Sarfi Kashmiri

-Hazrat Ishan Hazrat Shaykh Yaqub Sarfi Kashmiri (1521–1595), popularly known as "Ishan Sahib" was a Kashmiri Muslim Scholar, Mutasawif, Faqih, poet, author, artist, Mufassir, Muhaddith, philosopher, theologian and Sufi shaykh of the Kubrawiyyah order.
+Shaykh Yaqub Sarfi Kashmiri (1521–1595), was a Kashmiri Alim, Faqih, poet, author, artist, Mufassir, Muhaddith, Sufi Shaykh of the Kubrawi Hamadani order.

 Early life

-Yaqub born in Srinagar to Syakh Mir Hassan Ghani, who was also a scholar.
+Yaqub born in Srinagar to Mir Hassan Ghani, who was also a scholar.
 At the age of six or seven he memorized the Quran and started composing its verses in Persian.
 At nineteen he completed his education under Mawlana Bashir and Mawlana Aini, and he later became the student of Mawlana Abdur Rehman, an Iranian Sufi and poet.
 Jami gave him the title "Jami-as-Sani" (second Jami), when he got impressed by Sarfi.
 He then travelled to Central Asia where he received spiritual guidance under Shaykh Kamal Ud Din Hussain Khawarizmi.
 They both went for pilgrimage (makkah) and he joined the seminar of Ibn Hajar, where he sharpened his knowledge of Quran and Hadith.
-And after returning from Makkah to Delhi, he met with Mujadid i Alf-i-Sani Sahykh Ahmad Sirhindi and gave him "Ijazat namah" of sacred hadiths and "Irshad namah" of Kubrawiyyah order.
-Badhauni mentioned him in connection of Ibaadat khana.